drpaj12/LetsPlay_FLC2025_MiamiUniversity/INDIVIDUAL_FOLDERS/jamie/MY_EXPERIMENT_AI_RESULTS/improved-outline_cafe_baras.md

 - "In Cafe Baras, we're building cozy cafes to attract capybara customers"
 - "Your goal is to create the best cafe with the right foods and decor to make customers happy"
 - "The player with the most points at the end wins"
+- "The game ends when someone gets their third regular customer"

 ## 2. Card Anatomy & Dual-Purpose Concept (2 minutes)
 - Show a cafe card and explain the dual-purpose nature FIRST: